rudi2013/ZDOG/README.md

 ZDOG is a Cytoscape 3.0 app.
 It runs in Cytoscape 3.6.1 and 3.7.1.

+Short instruction
 To install ZDOG, first install Cytoscape.
 Then download the ZDOG-1.0.jar file and then within Cytoscape install the ZDOG app via Apps - App manager - Install Apps - Install from file... button.
 Browse to the downloaded jar file and click Install.
+Also install yFiles
+Tree Layout under the Layout menu and the KEGGscape app via the App Manager in Cytoscape.